joeyklee/quant-humanists-2018/SYLLABUS.md

 <a href="" target="_blank">A1: </a>
 -->

-NOTE: the `ASSIGNMENT DUE` column indicates what is due on that week.
+NOTE: the `ASSIGNMENT DUE` column indicates what is due on that week after having been assigned previously.
 In other words, please submit the assignment **before class** that week.

 | GO TO  |  DATE  | THEME | ASSIGNMENT DUE | NOTE |
 | :---- | ------ | ------ | ----------- | ---- |